-The better planned blog farms minimise the risk to their blogs, by separating the hacking / porn / spam content (Payload), from the immediately visible Blogger blogs (Collector).
-Spammers use 3 groups of blogs, in their spam farms.
+Owners of better designed spam blog farms minimise the risk to their blogs, by separating the hacking / porn / spam content (Payload), from the immediately visible Blogger blogs (Collector).
+Spammers use a tiered structure of blogs, in their blog farms.

 - Collector blogs.